 Many months later (more than I’d like to admit) I finally put together a detailed guide to help you plan the Alta Via 1 for yourself!
 It became a part of a series of over 60 articles dedicated to hiking and photography in the Italian Dolomites.

-The first part of the guide covers an overview of Alta Via 1, answers questions on the best time of the year to hike it and what the average daily cost of the excursion is.
+The first part of the guide covers an overview of Alta Via 1, answers questions on the best time of the year to hike it, and what the average daily cost of the excursion is.

-I will also break down the first 5 days of the route including the path numbers, short summaries, photos and possible route extensions before we head over to the second part.
+I will also break down the first 5 days of the route including the path numbers, short summaries, photos, and possible route extensions before we head over to the second part.

-Alta Via 1 - An Overview
+Alta Via 1 – The Stats

 Alta Via 1 also known as the Dolomite High Route 1 is undoubtedly Italy’s most famous backpacking route.
-There are a lot of websites and printed guides out there giving contradicting information about the length of the route saying it is anywhere from 120 to 150 kilometres long.
+There are a lot of websites and printed guides out there giving contradicting information about the length of the route saying it is anywhere from 120 to 150 kilometers long.

-The total elevation gain is 7200 meters (23600 feet) and elevation loss 8100 meters (26570 feet)
+The total elevation gain is 7200 meters (23600 feet) and the elevation loss is 8100 meters (26570 feet)

-Unlike Alta Via 2 or Alta Via 4, both of which I have hiked during the same summer season, Alta Via 1 is a non technical route.
+Unlike Alta Via 2 or Alta Via 4, both of which I have hiked during the same summer season, Alta Via 1 is a non-technical route.
 If you are a fit individual then it’s a great journey to undertake especially when you are just starting to dip your feet into the world of backpacking.

-There are a few via ferrata which can be undertaken as extensions to the route and I will be pointing to them further along in my guide, however you will need to pack extra equipment if you decide to tackle them.
+There are a few via ferrata which can be undertaken as extensions to the route and I will be pointing to them further along in my guide, however, you will need to pack extra equipment if you decide to tackle them.

-The Optimal Time of Year for Hiking Alta Via 1
+The optimal time of year for hiking Alta Via 1

 Hiking seasons in the mountains are usually very short and the Dolomites are no exception.
-Most huts on the Alta Via stay open from the third week of June until the third week of September.
+Most huts on the Alta Via 1 stay open from the third week of June until the third week of September.

-During the months of June, July and August the weather is very predictable.
-The days usually start with clear blue skies, by late morning the clouds are begin to build up and in the early afternoon thunderstorms roll in.
+During the months of June, July, and August the weather is very predictable.
+The days usually start with clear blue skies, by late morning the clouds begin to build up, and in the early afternoon thunderstorms roll in.

 The weather tends to be the most stable in September.
-Although the temperatures at nights and mornings are below freezing, the days are still pleasantly warm and the skies often stay blue throughout the whole day.
+Although the temperatures at night and mornings are below freezing, the days are still pleasantly warm and the skies often stay blue throughout the whole day.

-Where Does the Alta Via 1 Start and End?
+Where Does the Alta Via 1 Start?

 Lago di Braies – the gem of the Dolomites marks the start of the route.
 There is a hotel right on its shoreline for those who would like to start early on the first day.